-C-9A transport is a derivative of the DC-9 Series 30 commercial airliner, modified to include a special-care compartment with separate atmospheric and ventilation controls.
-One C-9A also provides distinguished visitor (DV) airlift in Europe.
+C-9A.
+A derivative of the DC-9 Series 30 commercial airliner, the recently retired C-9A was the only USAF aircraft modified specifically for the aeromedical evacuation mission, a role now undertaken by C-130, C-141, and C-17 aircraft.
+One remaining C-9A provides distinguished visitor (DV) airlift in Europe.
 Because of the critical nature of its mission, the aircraft carries a flight mechanic and a small supply of spares.
 C-9C.
-Three specially configured C-9s were delivered to Andrews AFB, Md., in 1975 for the special air mission supporting the President and other US government officials.
+Three specially configured C-9s were delivered to Andrews AFB, Md., in 1975 for the special air mission supporting the President and other US govern-ment officials.
 Upgrades include improvements to the passenger communications equipment, GATM, TAWS, and vertical separation equipment.

--12 Huron
+C-12 Huron

 Brief: Aircraft to provide airlift support for attache and military advisory groups worldwide.
 Function: Special airlift.

-Operator: AETC, AFMC, PACAF.
+Operator: AFMC, PACAF.
 First Flight: Oct.
 27, 1972 (Super King Air 200).